Legalized Food, But Still Binge Eating?

-One of the most common questions I get as a Certified Intuitive Eating Counsellor is some version of the following: I’ve legalized food, but I’m still binge eating.
-Now what?
+One of the most common questions I get as a Certified Intuitive Eating Counsellor is: I’m giving myself unconditional permission to eat, but I’m still binge eating.
+What gives?

 Can you relate?

-Learning about the different forms of food restriction, identifying where restrictions show up for you, and slowly habituating “forbidden” foods is an effective strategy for ending binge eating.
+Learning about the different forms of food restriction, identifying where food restriction shows up for you, and slowly habituating “forbidden” foods are effective ways to stop binge eating.

-But here’s the deal: trying to stop restricting on our own is like attempting to be our own therapist.
+But here’s the deal: trying to stop restricting on your own is like attempting to do therapy on yourself.

-There’s a lot we might be able to do on our own…until we get stuck.
+There’s a lot you might be able to do on your own…until you get stuck.

 Maybe you’ve legalized food…and you’re still binge eating?
 Or you’ve “stopped restricting” but your relationship with food has become more volatile than a Chrishell-Christine showdown?